-The Master of Medical Sciences (MMS) program will be governed by the Dean of the Montana College of Osteopathic Medicine through the Program Director and others assigned to leadership roles.
-Unless otherwise noted, program academics, operations, and administration will be carried out in collaboration with and under the direction of applicable departments within the Montana College of Osteopathic Medicine and will follow their policies and procedures.
+The Master of Medical Sciences (MMS) program will be governed by the MMS Program Director and others assigned to leadership roles in the program.
+Program academics, operations, and administration will be carried out in collaboration with applicable departments within the Montana College of Osteopathic Medicine (MCOM) and will follow MCOM policies and procedures.